 Do you have any summer traditions in your family?
 I think most people do during the summer, and no doubt the majority of our Nation has some sort of planning going on during the 4th of July.
 For a lot of families, it’s a camping trip or a big summer BBQ.
 One thing my family can always count on is a 4th of July BBQ.
 I want to share a little bit about our 4th of July tradition with you today.
 I’d also like to thank our friends at Raley’s Supermarkets who have kindly sponsored this post with Premier Mushrooms.

 To kick-off the summer, Raley’s will be sharing their Summer Best BBQ recipes and tips with Premier Mushrooms on their website.
-Their timing couldn’t be better because as we get closer to the 4th, more and more families are beginning to discuss their plans for this special day in America.
+Their timing couldn’t be better.
+As we get closer to the 4th, more and more families are beginning to discuss their plans for this special day in America.
 Ours is no different.

-Every year, at the beginning of summer, we start getting phone calls from our relatives asking us what our plans are for the 4th since it’s my husband’s birthday.
-And for the past three years (after we moved out of our condo) they always ask if we are hosting the 4th of July again.
+Every year, at the beginning of summer, we start getting phone calls from our relatives asking us what our plans are for the 4th are since it’s my husband’s birthday.

 This usually happens a week or two before the 4th of July too because I’m horrible at planning parties.
 By the third phone call, I start to take it seriously and accept that it is for the most expected of us to host on the 4th.